- Student Affairs

 - Social Media

-All Regis College students are eligible for health services.
-Regis College Health Services staff provides timely, accessible, and confidential health care.
+All Regis students are eligible for health services.
+Regis Health Services staff provides timely, accessible, and confidential health care.
 Our goal is to maintain the physical, psychological, and social well being of students through education, health promotion, and illness prevention.
 We view all students as individuals and take a holistic approach to health care.

 We encourage all Regis College students to utilize the Health Services Office.
 We are available to answer any questions or to discuss any problems or concerns.
 If there is a need for further evaluation, we will refer you to the appropriate provider or to Newton-Wellesley Hospital.